tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 |          !=           |  Loose Not Equals (TS/JS)  |
 |          !==          | Strict Not Equals (TS/JS)  |

-I want to mention that the `==` and `===` are used in some languages, and specifically for us, in TypeScript/Javascript.
-Originally, in C, `==` was the equivalence operator to check if one value was equal to another, since the assignment `=` is already in use.
-The introduction of the triple equals is that some languages now allow you to compare other types to each other that may be related.
+I want to mention that the `===` and `!==` are only used in some languages, and specifically for us, in TypeScript/Javascript.
+Originally in C, `==` was the equivalence operator to check if one value was equal to another, since the assignment `=` is already in use.
+The introduction of the triple equals came from the fact that some languages allow you to compare other types to each other that may in a way be related.
 An example would be the string `"5"` and the number `5`.
 With the `==` you would get a `true` value when comparing the two.
 If you did this with the `===`, instead you would receive `false`, since they are not the same type.
-This is the difference between "loose" and "strict".
+This is the difference between "loose" and "strict" equivalence.

 For "loose" equivalence, the comparison is done through a process known as coercion.
 This process involves attempting to convert one or both of the values to a different type and seeing if they share the same value in that case.
 Languages that use looser type equivalences will tend to have this feature.
-This can cause unexpected errors if only a certain type is necessary, but it can also make situations like the number example above easier to handle.
+This can cause unexpected errors if only a certain type is expected, but it can also make situations like the number example above easier to handle.
 It would not be ideal for a program to fail due to having a string representation of an age versus a number, unless you intended for it to.

 Other than these conditions, the other operators that are left may be familiar from mathematics.
-As stated, these comparisons are seen as "boolean" values by the computer when checking.
+As previously stated, these comparisons are seen as "boolean" values by the computer when evaluating.

 ```js
 // Greater Than